Anticipating the Selectivity of Intramolecular Cyclization Reaction Pathways with Neural Network Potentials: Results

 Key steps that span multiple elementary steps, as in cascade reactions, may be more challenging to predict \emph{a priori} through intuition alone.
 We performed a mechanistic search starting from the complex polyene \textbf{18} from the last step in the Nicolaou's synthesis of endiandric acid C, which involves three sequential cyclization reactions \cite{nicolaou_endiandric_1982}.
 These elementary steps comprise a b4f4 cyclization as well as a stereodetermining step that yields a bridged ring.

 From the reactant \textbf{18}, the first step that is found is an 8$\pi$ contrarotary cyclization to form an 8 membered ring (\textbf{19}).
 This is followed by a 6$\pi$ disrotary cyclization.
 Finally, a Diels-Alder reaction is used to form the bridged ring that is in the product (\textbf{21}).
-With the stereoisomers enumerated from RAMP, we are able to successfully determine the correct stereoisomer for each of these steps using the calculated barriers (Figure \ref{fig:endiandric}C).
-There is quantitative disagreement between the barrier heights estimated by AIMNet2-rxn and those estimated using its reference method, justifying our inclusion of DFT as the final evaluation during each single-step exploration; importantly, the ranking of outcomes remains consistent.
+With the stereoisomers enumerated from REVAMP, we are able to successfully determine the correct stereoisomer for each of these steps using the calculated barriers (Figure \ref{fig:endiandric}C).
+The accuracy of AIMNet2-rxn compared to the reference DFT can vary depending on the chemical space and reaction mechanism coverage.
+We therefore use DFT as the final evaluation during each single-step exploration to provide a consistent physics-based evaluation; importantly, the ranking of outcomes remains consistent, empirically.
+Another justification for the inclusion of DFT as a final evaluation are the N/A barrier values in Figure 5.
+These indicate that the DFT transition state optimization did not converge to a valid transition state which means that either the AIMNet2-rxn transition state conformer was too far away from the corresponding DFT transition state conformer or that the corresponding DFT transition state conformer doesn't exist.
+In the former case, increasing the number of transition states sampled by AIMNet2-rxn or incorporating global optimization techniques (like Monte Carlo multiple minimum sampling \cite{chang_internal-coordinate_1989}) would help increase the reliability of DFT transition state convergence at an increased computational expense.
+In the latter case, we assume that the DFT PES is a better representation of the ground truth PES thus allowing us to label these transition states and their corresponding elementary steps as kinetically irrelevant.